Arranging a Funeral or Cremation Service in Washington

 funeral prices Washington

 There is a $255 lump-sum death payment for those who qualify.
 Veterans and their dependents may be entitled to some benefits.
-There is a VA cemetery in Kent and interment and grave markers are free of charge for the veteran, spouse, and certain dependents.
+There is a VA cemetery in Kent, and interment, and grave markers are free of charge for the veteran, spouse, and certain dependents.

 There is also a state-run veteran’s cemetery in Medical Lake where a fee is charged to inter a spouse or dependent.
 Contact your local VA office for more information.
 Each county runs its own indigent burial program, and requirements and benefits vary between each county.